agude/agude.github.io/_drafts/2018-08-22-should_i_go_to_insight.md

 Their initial program was the [data science][insight] track---which I will discuss in the remainder of this post---but they have expanded to cover various other data-related fields as well.
-The data science program is offered multiple cities: Boston, New York, Seattle, Toronto, and the Bay Area.
+The data science program is offered in multiple cities: Boston, New York, Seattle, Toronto, and the Bay Area.
 There is also a remote session that is entirely online.
 They accept only PhDs, mostly from technical fields but also a few other technically minded folk with liberal arts PhDs.
 Each program runs for about three months and at the end you will (ideally) have a job.

 ## What Would I Do There?

 Insight isn't like graduate school.
 While there are a few talks covering a variety of useful topics---SQL, startups and equity, tech interviews, etc.---the majority of the learning is project based.
 You pick a project and then spend a few weeks (feverishly) working on it, learning by doing and by talking to the people around you.
-If you are interested in seeing what one of these projects looks like, I wrote about mine in detail: [WhereTo.Photo][my_project].
+If you are interested in seeing what one of these projects looks like, I wrote about mine in detail:
+[WhereTo.Photo][my_project].

 [my_project]: {% post_url 2016-09-22-whereto_photo %}